 “School buses are by far the safest way for kids to get to school.
 But diesel-powered buses are not safe for kids’ developing lungs, which are particularly vulnerable to harmful air pollution.
 Making the transition to electric school buses that don’t emit pollution provides children and their communities with cleaner air and numerous public health benefits.”

 We are in a climate emergency and expose our kids to increasing levels of risk with each year we don't heed scientists call to rapidly reduce emissions.

 An electric bus saves about 20 tonnes of CO2 per year compared to a diesel bus.

 BC Transit has announced that it "will make its entire fleet of buses fully electric over the next two decades as part of its efforts to reduce carbon emissions" and "will begin buying electric-only buses...starting in 2023."

 The city of Shenzhen in China has over 16,000 electric buses in its all-electric bus fleet.

 The adoption of electric school buses is growing rapidly in many places.
-School districts in Quebec and Ontario, California, New York, Illinois and Indiana, among others, have purchased or set aside funds for battery-electric school buses.
+School districts in Quebec, Ontario, BC, California, New York, Illinois and Indiana, among others, have purchased or set aside funds for battery-electric school buses.